-In addition to the above-mentioned documents, buyers who purchased vehicles from private sellers, which are referred to as “isolated or occasional” sales in Kansas, must bring bills of sale if the titles do not have a space to the list the selling price.
+In addition to the above-mentioned documents, buyers who purchased vehicles from private sellers, which are referred to as “isolated or occasional” sales in Kansas, must bring a car bill of sale if the titles do not have a space to list the selling price.
 Kansas also requires a bill of sale for vehicles that were purchased from an out-of-state individual or business.

 Buyer Responsibilities for Antique and Out-of-State Vehicles